 The final paragraph should be the functional equivalent of your elevator pitch – encapsulated in one powerful sales pitch.
 Try to tell very brief stories that demonstrate why you’re the right person for the job.
 For example,

-Finally, don’t forget to add a call to action (Super Important) asking the hiring manager to call and schedule an interview.
-You should also thank them for the consideration.
+Finally, don’t forget to add a call to action asking the hiring manager to call and schedule an interview.
+You should also thank them for their consideration.

-When you’re trying to put together a cover letter with no experience, it can be a real challenge to convince an employer that you have what it takes to handle his company’s job.
+When you’re trying to put together a cover letter with no experience, it can be a real challenge to convince HR managers that you have what it takes to handle his company’s job.
 Always remember, though, that you have skills and personal characteristics – as well as a history of accomplishments outside the workforce.

 By learning to highlight those strengths, you can still create a cover letter that can help you get that all-important interview.
 Of course, if you’re looking for truly professional cover letters that can help you get noticed, we’re always here to help.